When I saw my very first article in print, I immediately went in search of a big hole to jump into and disappear. Forever.

 “We are PROPER anglers.
 It’s the bloody GYPSIES you should be after.
 It’s them who leave their litter behind, whose dogs shit everywhere along the canal bank, who chuck their garbage into the cut.
 Instead, you point your finger at us, respectable anglers!”

 His face was reminding me of the beetroot I had cut up to put in my lunchtime sandwiches.

 “And another thing.
 We are not ‘fishermen’; we are ‘anglers’.
 There’s a difference.
 Anglers take angling very seriously, it’s our life, we are not your amateur fisherman who only goes out once a year, we are there every week, in all kinds of weather.”

+He was visibly shaking with rage.
 I was beginning to wonder whether another member of the Planning Department was about to have a heart attack.

 “You clearly don’t know anything about angling, and if you think you’re going to make it as a writer, forget it, because you clearly don’t know a thing about writing either.”

 He slumped into his leather swivel chair and spun it round to look out the window.
 I thought he had finished, but he hadn’t.
 With his back to me, he cast his final line.